Germany, Turkey summon envoys in row over protests, EU

 Berlin responded on Friday by summoning the Turkish envoy to the German foreign ministry - and Turkey retaliated.

-Barring a last-minute change of heart by Germany, the EU looks set early next week to postpone or cancel plans to open a new “chapter” in Turkey’s membership talks next Wednesday.

-Such a move would cast doubt on the future of Turkey’s long-running negotiations to join the EU and a senior Turkish official has said it would draw a “strong reaction” from Ankara.

 Many EU countries support the opening of more negotiations with Turkey next week on its long path to membership.
-They argue that Turkey’s fast-growing economy, youthful population and diplomatic clout would bolster the EU.
+They argue that Turkey, with its fast-growing economy, youthful population and diplomatic clout, would bolster the EU.

 But Germany has criticized Prime Minister Tayyip Erdogan’s forceful response to weeks of anti-government protests and appears to be refusing to agree to open a new negotiation area, potentially the first such step in three years.